yext/studio/README.md

 ### Creating a Module

 Creating a Module is simple and can be done entirely within Studio.
 No Developer intervention is needed!
-To start, you will need to add a Container.
+To start, you will need to add a Layout.
 This is done by clicking the same Icon you did for adding a Component:

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-02+at+12.38.01+PM.png)

-As the name suggests, a Container groups a set of Studio Components.
-Once the Container is in place on the page, add the Components that you want in the Container.
-The Components will initially be siblings of the Container.
-In the `Layers` pane, you will need to drag the Components under Container.
+A Layout groups a set of Studio Components.
+Once the Layout is in place on the page, add the Components that you want in the Layout.
+The Components will initially be siblings of the Layout.
+In the `Layers` pane, you will need to drag the Components under Layout.

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-02+at+1.07.06+PM.png)

-Once the Container has all the necessary Components, click it and you will see a `Create Module` button appear:
+Once the Layout has all the necessary Components, click it and you will see a `Create Module` button appear:

 ![enter image description here](https://yext-studio-images.s3.amazonaws.com/Screen+Shot+2023-02-02+at+1.00.17+PM.png)